The Different Types of Sails On A Sailboat: An Easy Guide

 Genoa

-A Genoa sail looks like a large Jib but extends past the mast and overlaps the mainsail.
+A Genoa sail resembles a large Jib but extends past the mast and overlaps the mainsail.
 Genoas are usually larger than 115% of the foretriangle, with sizes ranging from 120% to 150%.
 They are often used on vessels with masthead rigs and smaller mainsails but are also common on fractional rigs.

 Staysail